kiaralee/math-game/README.md

-# math-game

-Multiplication Defenders v1 11/18/2017
+# Multiplication Defenders v1 11/18/2017

-Teaches multiplication to 12 in a space themed environment
+- Teaches multiplication to 12 with a space theme.

-target .NET framework: 4.6.1
+- target .NET framework: 4.6.1